nashobawinery/NashobaExperience/replit.md

 - **Storage**: Replit App Storage (Google Cloud Storage backend).
 - **Functionality**: Upload, organize, add metadata, copy public URLs, edit, and delete files.
 Files are served through Express proxy endpoints.
 - **Bulk Operations**: Checkbox-based selection for deleting multiple files simultaneously with automatic state synchronization to prevent stale selections.
+- **Object Storage Manager**: Direct access to the Google Cloud Storage bucket via the Admin Dashboard "Object Storage" tab.
+Allows administrators to browse all files in the bucket, upload new files to custom folders, delete files, and view file metadata (size, type, upload date).
+Files are organized by folder and searchable by filename.

 ### Authentication & Security
 - **Authentication**: Replit Auth (OpenID Connect) for secure user authentication in the tasting app.
 Separate email/password authentication for the B2B platform.